jayjdemitri/laravel-mui/BUILDLOG.md

 - Decided to make everything flat for the momment and then componentise after
   - cleared new nav
   - cleared welcome page content
 - So after a few hour messing around I have a very basic close but not there format to the welcome page.
+  - Cleaned up old deps
+- Added 2 new pages
+  - home
+    - Updated layout to empty
+  - demo
+    - Updated layout to empty
+- Updated routing

 ```sh
 components